liefery-it-legacy/blog/_posts/2017-10-19-times-in-rails-5.md

 *At the time of writing, I am in Berlin, and we are still on summer time (CEST), which means we are 2 hours ahead of UTC.*

 For this example, let's pretend we have a store model (I'm going to call it "CornStore", it sells corn) and that store wants to have a sale that will start on a certain date at a certain time.
 For that we'll need a `datetime` column.
 The store also opens every day at 9 am, the date doesn't matter here, so for that we'll use a `time` column.
-Since we use postgres (version 9.6) at Liefery, our store's database will be the same.
+Since we use Postgres (version 9.6) at Liefery, our store's database will be the same.
 Let's do a migration and see what that looks like:

 ```ruby
 rails generate migration AddTimesToCornStore sale_start_at:datetime opening_time:time